 - Nebraska Paralegal Association (NePA) – Supports Nebraska paralegals through hosting social and networking events, offering scholarships and learning opportunities for its members.

-1. Bureau of Labor Statistics, Unemployment Rate for States: http://www.bls.gov/web/laus/laumstrk.htm
+1. US Bureau of Labor Statistics Local Area Unemployment Statistics, Unemployment Rates for States: http://www.bls.gov/web/laus/laumstrk.htm

-2. Bureau of Labor Statistics, Occupational Employment Statistics, Paralegals and Legal Assistants: http://www.bls.gov/oes/current/oes232011.htm#ind
+2. US Bureau of Labor Statistics May 2015 Occupational Employment and Wages, Paralegals and Legal Assistants: http://www.bls.gov/oes/current/oes232011.htm

 3. Projections Central Long Term Occupational Projections: http://www.projectionscentral.com/Projections/LongTerm